alpine-docker/k8s/README.md

-# Kubernetes tools for EKS
+# All in one Kubernetes tools (kubectl, helm, iam-authenticator, eksctl, kubeseal, etc)

 kubernetes docker images with necessary tools

+If need more tools to be added, raise tickets in issues.

 ### Preface